 Since opening to the public back in 2005, Maropeng has fulfilled more than just its mandate of collecting, preserving and exhibiting items of historical importance.

 “Remote” and “remarkable” – these are words used by delegates to describe Maropeng’s world-class conferencing facilities in the Cradle of Humankind World Heritage Site.
 Over the years, the iconic Maropeng Visitor Centre has hosted a number of prestigious events, ranging from gala dinners to strategy sessions.

 Don’t worry about preparing your own Christmas feast this year.
 Bring your loved ones out to Maropeng’s Tumulus Restaurant, one of the most picturesque venues in Gauteng, and relax while we take care of the meal.

 In case you missed it, Stone Park at Maropeng was a blaze of colour for the second annual Cradle Colour Fest in September.
-Musical stars Sho Madjozi and DJ Dino Bravo we among the headlining acts at the day-long music festival.
+Musical stars Sho Madjozi and DJ Dino Bravo were among the headlining acts at the day-long music festival.